-An applicant's criminal and "moral" history plays a large role on whether or not they are eligible to join the United States Army.
-It's important to note here that federal law requires applicants to divulge ALL criminal history on recruiting applications, including expunged, sealed, or juvenile records.
-Additionally, in most states, such records are accessible to military investigators, regardless of what you have heard to the contrary.
+An applicant's history plays a large role in whether or not they are eligible to join the United States Army.
+It's important to note here that federal law requires applicants to divulge all criminal history on recruiting applications, including expunged, sealed, or juvenile records.
+Additionally, in most states, such records are accessible to military investigators.

-The process begins with an interview by the Army Recruiter, asking the applicant about any records of arrest, charges, juvenile court adjudications, traffic violations, probation periods, dismissed or pending charges or convictions, including those which have been expunged or sealed.
-Providing false information, or withholding required information is a federal offense, and individuals may be tried by Federal, civilian, or Military Court.
+The process begins with an interview by the Army recruiter, asking the applicant about any records of arrest, charges, juvenile court adjudications, traffic violations, probation periods, dismissed or pending charges or convictions, including those which have been expunged or sealed.

 If the applicant admits to an offense or the recruiter has reason to believe the applicant is concealing an offense or a record is indicated during the Entrance National Agency Check (ENAC), then the recruiter will request a complete criminal record from local law enforcement agencies.